Sustainable-Landscapes-Group/Sustainable-Landscapes-Group.github.io/index.md

 #### RDM

 UQ provides a collaborative, safe, and secure large-storage system called the [Research Data Manager](https://research.uq.edu.au/rmbt/uqrdm) (RDM).
-The RDM provides UQ with an integrated data management system covering the entire research data lifecycle.
+The RDM is an integrated data management system covering the entire research data lifecycle.
 The RDM provides initial storage of 1-TB per project, with options to increase storage if needed.
-Students and staff can create as many projects in the RDM as needed. and can access these folders from the 'R' Drive on the UQ network.
+Students and staff can create as many projects in the RDM as needed and can access these folders from the 'R' Drive on the UQ network.
 More information about the features of the RDM can be found [here](https://guides.library.uq.edu.au/for-researchers/uq-research-data-manager/about).

 #### Server